apache/celix/documents/development/README.md

 ## Error Handling and Logging

-- For C++, throw an exception when an error occurs.
+- For C++, throw an exception when an error occurs and use RAII to ensure that resources are freed.
 - For C, if memory allocation is needed or another error can occur, ensure that a function returns a value than can be used to check for errors.
 This can be done by:
   - Returning a `celix_status_t` and if needed using an out parameter.